Universal Living Wage

 The formula ensures that any individual working 40 hours per week (be it from one or more jobs) will be able to afford basic food, clothing, shelter (an efficiency apartment), and public transportation, wherever that work is done throughout the United States.
 This creates a cost of living standard.

 Troxell claims that the prior Congressional practice of picking a politically-based wage amount with no connection to any measure or standard lacks justification and often results in homelessness even for full-time minimum wage workers.
-Troxell claims that failure to index or link this national wage to any relative measure such as the cost of living or the cost of housing (seen as the single most expensive item in the budget of every American) will continue to result in a less than living wage amount, whereas implementing the Universal Living Wage standard would end economic homelessness for over a third of those currently experiencing homelessness.
+Troxell claims that failure to index or link this national wage to any relative measure such as the cost of living or the cost of housing (seen as the single most expensive item in the budget of every American) will continue to result in a less than living wage amount, whereas implementing the National Locality Wage standard would end economic homelessness for over a third of those currently experiencing homelessness.
 Allowing more people to afford homes could also trigger the construction of new housing.

-The ULW Formula is used by Just Economics and Orange County Living Wage.
+The National Locality Wage Formula is used by Just Economics and Orange County Living Wage.

-In 2002, the City of Austin and Travis County adopted a resolution in support of a Universal Living Wage at the federal level.
+In 2002, the City of Austin and Travis County adopted a resolution in support of a National Locality Wage (formerly Universal Living Wage), at the federal level.
 The project is also endorsed by the Hunger Action Network.